adityaverma767/AppliedResearchOAfa2025/submissions/shreyas_aggarwal/README.md

 - Get recommendations (recs) = Displays your top 10 recommended shows
 - View stats (stats) = Displays show ratings and liked shows
-- Infinite scrolling – new shows are automatically loaded Type out commands in parenthesis in terminal
+- Infinite scrolling – new shows are automatically loaded -Type out commands in parenthesis in terminal

 ## Installation
-Clone the repository
+-Clone the repository
-Install the dependencies
+-Install the dependencies
-Run main.py and follow the instructions in terminal or use the key in the features section above
+-Run main.py and follow the instructions in terminal or use the key in the features section above

-A JSON file will be created to save data locally
+-A JSON file will be created to save data locally